 What is Black Day?

-Where the other romantic holidays such as Valentine’s Day and White Day revolve around couples showering each other with candies, gifts, and doing whatever activities the days are known for, Black Day is quite different.
-Unlike Valentine’s day or White Day wherein it’s couples who celebrate, Black Day in South Korea is a holiday that is reserved for single people.
+The other romantic holidays such as Valentine’s Day and White Day revolve around couples showering each other with different kinds of chocolate, candies, gifts, and doing whatever activities the days are known for.
+Black Day is quite different.
+Unlike Valentine’s Day or White Day, wherein it’s couples who celebrate, Black Day in South Korea is a holiday that is reserved for single people.

 When is Black Day?

 Black Day is celebrated every April 14, one month after White Day on March 14 and two months after Valentine’s Day.
 It’s the last of Korea’s romantic holidays.

 How is Black Day celebrated?

 On this day, April 14, don’t be surprised if you see young people eating a bowl with black food, like black noodles!
-It is customary to eat 짜장면 (jjajangmyeon), which are noodles in black bean sauce, if you happen to be single.
-The black color of the sauce goes accordingly with the day’s name and the 짜장면 dish is also seen as comfort food by many.
+It is customary to eat 짜장면 (jjajangmyeon), which are noodles in black bean sauce if you happen to be single.
+The black color of the sauce goes accordingly with the day’s name, and the 짜장면 dish is also seen as comfort food by many.
 This noodle dish in black bean sauce is also considered a comfort food so it perfectly fits the day’s mood.

 Some singles may go all out with this day and dress in black, from clothes to nail polish.
-You may even be able to find 짜장면 (jjajangmyeon) eating contests on this day or just single people enjoying this black noodle dish.
-There is also an intriguing spike in the sales of black coffee, and some matchmaking events may be offered to single people on Black Day.
+You may even be able to find 짜장면 (jjajangmyeon) eating contests on this day or just single people enjoying this bowl of black noodle dish.
+There is also an intriguing spike in the sales of black coffee, and companies may offer some matchmaking events to single people on Black Day.

 Unlike Valentine’s Day and White Day, Black Day doesn’t require people to give gifts.